 - 250 disadvantaged children were provided with two to three nutritious meals and snacks each day during our summer program

-- We partnered with three organizations servicing over 150 middle and high school students; over 25 adult volunteers supplemented our summer literacy and reading programs
+- We partnered with three organizations who provided over 125 middle and high school students together with 30 adult volunteers who supplemented our summer literacy and reading programs

-- As a collaborative non-profit, we seek out opportunities to partner with other like-minded literacy and enrichment focused organizations such as local Title 1 schools, Central United Methodist Church (CUMC), Forest Hill Church (FHC), St Andrews UMC, Missionary Athletes International (MAI), Latin Americans Working for Achievement (LAWA) and The Charlotte Mecklenburg library
+- As a collaborative non-profit, we seek out opportunities to partner with other like-minded literacy and enrichment focused organizations such as local Title 1 schools, Central United Methodist Church (CUMC), Forest Hill Church (FHC), St Andrews UMC, Missionary Athletes International (MAI) and The Charlotte Mecklenburg library

 - Approximately 25 adult tutors/volunteers are engaged with our children on a weekly basis during the CMS school year, as well as during the summer enrichment program